deannagran/vessel-viewer/README.md

 ## _**PLEASE READ THIS TO COMPLETION BEFORE ASKING ANY QUESTIONS!**_
+Vessel Viewer is an app made for the external company Digital Twin Marine, as part of UF's CEN3031 course.
+This app allows clients to view their custom VR vessel models and securely share the vessel project page with other employees.

 ### _**IMPORTANT NOTES**_ -
 1. Never push anything from your node_modules folder to this repo.
-2. This project does not have a MongoDB connection setup.
+2. You can reconfigure the current MongoDB setup for local development or production use.
+See corresponding instructions below:

-- local development: create a config file (make sure to name it config.js) in the config folder, which exports your db.uri connection.
+- Local development: create a config file (make sure to name it config.js) in the config folder, which exports your db.uri connection.
 An example is provided, config/config.example.js.
-This file will be ignored by git so your db credentials will be kept safe when the app is deployed.
+This file will be ignored by git so your DB credentials will be kept safe when the app is deployed.
+Note: for local development, any files with Axios post requests must be changed to localhost:5000.
+If this is not done, the router will not behave as anticipated.

+For example, line 24 in client/Dashboard.js: `associatedVessels = await Axios.post(url + "/users/findVessel" `
+should be changed to: `associatedVessels = await Axios.post("http://localhost:5000/users/findVessel"`

 ## Run these commands to get started!